blackberry/BlackBerry-Dynamics-React-Native-SDK/SampleApplications/WebSockets/WebSocketClient/README.md

 Install dependencies:
 `$ yarn`

-> NOTE: WebSocketClient sample is based on `0.63` version of React Native.
-There is a possibility to upgrade to `0.63.x` or `0.64.0` versions by running following command:
+> NOTE: WebSocketClient sample is based on `0.66.4` version of React Native.
+There is a possibility to upgrade to `0.67.x` or `0.68.x` versions (`0.67.0` - `0.67.4`, `0.68.0` - `0.68.2`) by running one of following commands:
-`$ react-native upgrade 0.63.x`
+`$ react-native upgrade 0.6x.x`
 for example:
-`$ react-native upgrade 0.63.3`
+`$ react-native upgrade 0.67.4`
 or
-`$ react-native upgrade 0.64.0`
+`$ react-native upgrade 0.68.2`

 Generate ios and android directories:
 `$ react-native eject`

 ## Dynamics modules
 #### Prerequisites
-There are some dependencies that need to installed before using `BlackBerry-Dynamics-for-React-Native-Base` module.
+There are some dependencies that need to be installed before using `BlackBerry-Dynamics-for-React-Native-Base` module.
 More information can be found [here](https://github.com/blackberry/BlackBerry-Dynamics-React-Native-SDK/tree/master/modules/BlackBerry-Dynamics-for-React-Native-Base#Preconditions).

 #### How to integrate Dynamics into application
 	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Base